 Dinner with friends on Friday is on your own, in the hotel, or at one of the area’s many restaurants.

 SWUUW understands that not all may be able to attend the conference due to financial constraints.
 We are offering scholarships, simply apply as you register.
-January 1 is the deadline to apply for a partial scholarship.
-Each scholarship applicant is asked to pay $75 as a down payment when registering.
+The deadline to apply for a partial scholarship has been extended through Jan.
+19Jan.
+22. Each scholarship applicant is asked to pay $75 as a down payment after they're accepted.
 Scholarship applicants will be responsible for their own travel and lodging costs.

 Set up is Friday after 1pm.
 Vendor hours are Friday 4pm - 9pm and Saturday 10am - 9pm.
 Special needs requests will be processed and honored where possible.
 Two artists may share a table, but only one application is required.
 SWUUW reserves the right to decline applications.
 Do not send money until you are accepted.
 One Vendor Space includes one 6-foot skirted table and two chairs Price: $75.00